A Statistical Model for Motifs Detection: Introduction

 Following the original work on motifs in biological networks \cite{milo2002network}, several papers developed algorithms to sample uniformly random networks with certain given characteristics, e.g. with a given degree sequence \cite{milo2003uniform,thorne2007generating,blitzstein2011sequential}.
-Uniform samples can be used can be used for assessing the significance level of specific subgraph counts in a real network under considerations.
+Uniform samples can be used to assess the significance level of specific subgraph counts in a real network under consideration.
 Let, for instance, $N_{H}(G)$ denote the number of copies of a certain small graph $H$ in $G$.
-If in a real network of interest we find $N_H(G) = t$, the probability $\prob_0(N_H(G)\ge t)$ is used as significance level for this discovery.
+If in a real network of interest we find $N_H(G) = t$, the probability $\prob_{0,n}(N_{H_n}(G_n)\ge t)$ is used as significance level for this discovery.
 Let us mention two key differences with respect to problem considered in the present paper.
-First, we focus on conditions under which the laws $\prob_0$ and $\prob_1$ are strongly distinguishable.
-In particular, under the null model $N_H(G)=0$ with very high probability, and Monte Carlo is not effective in assessing significance.
+First, we focus on conditions under which the laws $\prob_{0,n}$ and $\prob_{1,n}$ are strongly distinguishable.
+For instance, in the case of a single planted subgraph, under the null model $N_{H_n}(G_n)=0$ with very high probability.
+Hence, Monte Carlo is not effective in accurately computing $p$-values in this regime.

-Second --and most importantly-- the work of \cite{milo2003uniform,thorne2007generating,blitzstein2011sequential} implicitly assumes that the subgraph $H$ has bounded size so that $N_H(G)$ can be computed in time $n^{v(H)}$ by exhaustive search.
+Second, the work of \cite{milo2003uniform,thorne2007generating,blitzstein2011sequential} implicitly assumes that the subgraph $H_n$ has bounded size so that $N_{H_n}(G_n)$ can be computed in time $n^{v(H_n)}$ by exhaustive search.
 Here we consider instead large subgraphs $H_n$, and address the computational challenge of testing for $H_n$ in polynomial time.
 Let us emphasize that, while we typically assume $H_n$ to have diverging size, in practice it is impossible to perform exhaustive search already for quite small subgraphs.
-For instance if $n=10^5$, and $v(H_n) = 6$, exhaustive search requires of the order of $10^{30}/6!\ge 10^{27}$ operations.
+For instance, if $n=10^5$, and $v(H_n) = 6$, exhaustive search requires of the order of $10^{30}/6!\ge 10^{27}$ operations.

-The specific case in which $H_n$ is the complete graph over $k(n)$ vertices, $H_n = K_{k(n)}$, is known as the hidden (or `planted') clique problem, and has been extensively studied within theoretical computer science, see e.g. \cite{jerrum1992large,alon1998finding,feige2010finding,ames2011nuclear,deshpande2013finding}.
-In particular, recent work \cite{meka2015sum,deshpande2015improved,raghavendra2015tight,hopkins2015sos} provides evidence towards the claim that there is a large gap between statistically optimal tests and the best polynomial-time computable tests.
-The present paper suggests that that this is indeed a very general phenomenon.

-A related question is the one of testing whether a graph $G$ contains a subset of nodes that are more tightly collected than the background.
-We refer to \cite{verzelen2013community,arias2014community,hajek2014computational,montanari2015finding,hajek2015information} for recent work in this direction.